PolyhedralDev/TerraWiki/pages/Biome-Configuration.md

 # Super-Secret Advanced Options
 These options are for advanced users that wish to have more control over biomes.

-## prevent-smooth
-Enabling this option prevents this biome from receiving an additional layer of smoothing on top of the standard 4x4x4 trilinear interpolation.
-Enabling this option grants finer control over terrain generation, but will introduce terrain artifacts if you don't know how to properly handle the lack of extra smoothing!
-This option defaults to false, and cannot be abstracted.

 ## ocean
 Options for the ocean in this biome.
 * `level` - Y-value at which to generate oceans.
 Ocean will be generated at locations that would be air, and are below